 - Are porters or pack animals included?

-- Estimated arrival time at Machu Picchu (the earlier the better; ideally for sunrise at Machu Picchu)
+- Estimated arrival time in Machu Picchu (the earlier the better; ideally to catch the sunrise in Machu Picchu)

-- Time spent on the site (and access to Huayna Picchu or Machu Picchu Mountain)
+- Time spent on site (and access to Huayna Picchu or Machu Picchu Mountain)

 Tip 5: Booking Your Tour/Trek

-With your search narrowed down to two or three reputable tour agencies, all that remains is to compare the prices, verify what is included, check availability and book your tour of choice.
-Booking your Machu Picchu tour in advance is always a good idea, and if you want to trek the Inca Trail, reserving a space, at least three to six months in advance is essential.
+With your search narrowed down to two or three reputable tour agencies.
+All that remains is to compare the prices, verify what is included, check availability and book your tour of choice.
+Booking your Machu Picchu tour in advance is always a good idea.
+Tickets to Machu Picchu Citadel are now selling out up to 2 months in advance or more.
+If you want to be assured you get to see Machu Picchu be sure to book in advance.
+Even the best hotels in Machu Picchu can be booked out.